On a cruise, there are lots of situations where you can get things for free but the cruise line wants you to pay for them.

 How to Find Free Tea and Coffee on a Cruise

-Many people don’t realise that you can get these drinks for free in the buffet all day.
-If you’re somebody like me who just drinks regular breakfast tea or green tea or a hot chocolate then you can get these drinks for free in the buffet.
+Many people don’t realise that you can get these drinks for free in the buffet.
+If you’re somebody like me who just drinks regular breakfast tea/green tea or a hot chocolate then you can get these drinks for free when the buffet is open.

-Many people, me included, have paid for a drink which they could have got for free had they just walked to the buffet.
-My favourite tea is a peppermint tea which often costs $3.50 if I bought in a bar onboard, it’s free in the buffet and I have to say there is very little variety within peppermint tea.
+Many people, myself included, have paid for a drink which they could have got for free had they just walked to the buffet.